thelongcon/thelongcon.github.io/_includes/speakers.md

   <div class="row">
     <div class="col-lg-7">
       <p class="abstract">When it comes to meaningful improvements to your security posture, there is nothing that gives you better value for your money than a comprehensive log collection and aggregation deployment.
 In this talk, Travis will persuade you of the value of a formal logging program, compare and contrast this to a SIEM, and talk about how you can get going with logging today.</p>
-      <p class="bio">Autopilot Software.
+      <p class="bio">Bio: "Autopilot Software.
 InfoSec in Education.
 AWS Infrastructure.
 Is there anything Travis can't do?
 Whistle.
 And swim.
-But that's it.</p>
+But that's it."</p>

     </div>
   </div>